 The below-animated picture will show a simple example of using indirect addressing.
 This will use the MOVE instruction and transfer a word indirectly to output word V100.
 V[V0] means that the value in V0 will point to the V memory to get the value to move.
 You can think of this as a pointer for the memory location to move.

 Of course, we need to monitor V0.
+We need to ensure that V0 is always from 1 to 6.
 Our values are in sequence from V1 to V6.
-We need to ensure that V0 is always in the range from 1 to 6.

-Let’s take a look at a program sample using the Do-more Designer Software.
+Let’s look at a program sample using the Do-more Designer Software.
 We will set up the sequence similar to the animation above but expand the program.

-Just like above, we will set up the pointer at V0 and the output at V100 memory locations.
+Like above, we will set up the pointer at V0 and the output at V100 memory locations.
 V1 to V37 will hold our output data sequence.
-These are outputs that we want to set on each event and/or time frame.
+We want to set these outputs on each event and time frame.
 You can see some of the registers and the corresponding values.
-These are set as a hexadecimal value.
+These are selected as a hexadecimal values.
 The following link will provide a review of the numbering systems in the PLC.
 (WHAT EVERYBODY OUGHT TO KNOW ABOUT PLC (PROGRAMMABLE LOGIC CONTROLLER) NUMBERING SYSTEMS)

 This is the logic to set up the move instruction.
-The source is V[V0] which means the pointer is V0 in this memory area.
+The source is V[V0], meaning the pointer is V0 in this memory area.
 The destination will be V100.